 If you are looking for ways to be ahead of the marketing curve, then you may want to strongly consider mobile apps and mobile marketing for your small business, as only 25% and 22%, respectively, currently utilize those efforts.
 Allowing your small business to invest some funds into those marketing initiatives can both set you ahead of your competitors and generate both revenue and attention.

-Yes, starting ones own small business is not for the faint of heart.
-However, with the potential funders besides large banks becoming more commonplace and innovative ways of marketing oneself, continuing to expand, it is a far less scary endeavor than it once was.
-So, find yourself an angel investor, contract with a developer to build you a mobile app, and welcome to the world of entrepreneurship, you little job creator, you!
+Yes, starting your own small business is not for the faint of heart.
+However, there are many resources out there that will make your task less overwhelming.
+Remember that with the right lender, continuing to expand your business is a far less scary endeavor than it once was.
+So, find the capital you need, install the mobile apps that best suit your business, and welcome to the world of entrepreneurship.
+Good luck with your adventure!